 <time> normalization.run_summary.jsonl with platform-dependent event counts, or live step output where line count varies.Normalization: e2e::normalize_output (in e2e/lib/common.sh) strips ANSI codes, replaces timing values with <time>, normalizes __inline_<hash> script names to __inline_<id>, swaps some CLI-specific strings (<agent-command>, <script-path>), and sorts a class of async progress lines (UTF-8 subscript markers) so strict equality stays stable when parallel branches finish in different orders.
 This keeps full-equality heredocs usable across machines.

 Where files land on disk (directory tree, sequence prefixes): Architecture — Durable artifact layout.
-Runtime testing with *.test.jh is covered in Testing.
+Runtime testing with *.test.jh is covered in Write & run tests.
 The run_summary.jsonl event contract is exercised in e2e/tests/88_run_summary_event_contract.sh.

 Every E2E test follows a Given / When / Then pattern using helper functions from e2e/lib/common.sh.
 The helpers eliminate boilerplate so each test reads like a specification: